 - Pupil constriction

 Treatment for Opioid AddictionWhen you come to Tree House Recovery PDX, you will discover that our eight interconnected treatment modalities revolve around healing you as a whole person, not just addressing the symptoms of addiction.
 Our program is highly adaptive, and designed to provide each person with a recovery plan that addresses their individual needs, so that they can achieve complete and lasting recovery.
-If you or a loved one is struggling with an opioid addiction, call us today at 855-969-5181 and let us help you take the first step towards recovery.
+If you or a loved one is struggling with an opioid addiction, contact us today at 855-969-5181 and let us help you take the first step towards recovery.

 Understanding opioid addictionUnderstanding opioid addiction can allow you to help a loved one who may be addicted.
 It is important to be familiar with the modes of use, street names, and signs of opioid addiction.
 If you suspect that a loved one is abusing opioids, please call us at 855-969-5181.